 In his inspiring appearance for TED, Simon Sinek made very clear that ‘People don’t buy what you do – people buy why you do it’.
 In other words: products don’t sell – passions do.

-From my own experience, I learned that the bottom line is clear and simple:come prepared.
+From my own experience, I learned that the bottom line is clear and simple: come prepared.
 Below I drafted my personal guidelines which have helped me to captivate my audience time and again.
-These simple rules count as much for small settings as for conference rooms.
+These simple rules apply to small settings as well as large conference rooms.

 10 Tips For Delivering Great Presentations

 Be positive and show your enthusiasm – it will reflect on your audience.
 Let them feel your energy.
 However, don’t over-do it by acting eager, hyper or insistent.
 Your audience will decide for themselves if they want to listen.

 2. Stand up